Best Laptop for Music Listening: Top Picks of 2025

 By Max Porcelli, Steinberg Certified Trainer with 30+ Years Experience

 As a Steinberg Certified Trainer with over 30 years of hands-on experience in audio production and music technology, I have tested hundreds of laptops for their audio capabilities.
 My work training professionals on Cubase, Nuendo, and other digital audio workstations has given me unique insights into how hardware specifications translate to real-world audio performance.
+When testing, I always evaluate the current setup of each laptop, including CPU performance, storage options, and how these factors impact music production workflows.
 The recommendations in this guide are based on my extensive testing experience and feedback from my students.
 Apple computers are typically used in professional recording studios due to their reliability and optimized performance for music production.
 Many professional music studios prefer using Mac computers for their reliability in music production.
-Check out my pages on Instagram, Beatport, and the 989 Records Official Site..
+Check out my pages on Instagram, Beatport, the best PC for Music Production, and the 989 Records Official Site..

 Note: *This article contains links to my Udemy Courses.
 As an industry expert, I only endorse products I have personally created and developed—the commissions I earn fund my research and testing.